An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Environmental branch formulation of RDM

-that is, the RDM elements can be simply written as inner products of the environmental branches.
+showing that the RDM elements can be simply written as inner products of the environmental branches.
 Making use of Eq.(\ref{dphi-dt}), it is straightforward to get the following evolution equation of the elements,

 where $H^{I\E}_{\phi, \alpha \beta}$ is a c-number defined by

 Expanding the environmental branches in the environmental eigenstates, i.e.,

 one gets that